vvfedorenko/linux-dpll/Documentation/driver-api/dpll.rst

 signal of a device with an external clock signal.
 Effectively enabling device to run on the same clock signal beat as provided on a PLL input.

-DPLL - Digital Phase Locked Loop is am integrated circuit which in addition to plain PLL behavior incorporates a digital phase detector and may have digital divider in the loop.
+DPLL - Digital Phase Locked Loop is an integrated circuit which in addition to plain PLL behavior incorporates a digital phase detector and may have digital divider in the loop.
 As a result, the frequency on DPLL's input and output may be configurable.